-Picture a paragraph that starts at the bottom of one page and continues at the top of the next page.
-When only the last line of the paragraph appears at the top of the next page, that line is called a widow.
-When only the first line of the paragraph appears at the bottom of the first page, that line is called an orphan.
+Picture a paragraph that starts at the bottom of one page and continues at the top of the next.
+When only the last line of the paragraph appears at the top of the second page, that line is called a

 Be aware that if you use widow and orphan control, you will frequently see blank lines at the bottom of your pages.
 This is normal, since lines must be transplanted to cure the problem.

 Widow and orphan control in a word processor is all-or-nothing.
 You can’t control widows and orphans separately, even though widows are more distracting.
 Why?
 Orphans appear at the beginning of a paragraph, so they’re at least a full line.
 But widows can be any length, even a single word, because they appear at the end of a paragraph.